Heritage Open Days, 2024

 Each September GMDT co-ordinates Morpeth’s programme for the national Heritage Open Days (HODs) festival.
 After a single event in 2005 involving the opening of Collingwood House and an accompanying display by Morpeth Antiquarian Society, the programme has expanded most recently to cover 4 days across a long weekend.

-An intensive programme takes place during which many of Morpeth’s churches, heritage buildings, and organisations stage around two dozen special free events or venue openings.
+An intensive programme takes place during which many of Morpeth’s churches, heritage buildings, and organisations stage around special free events or venue openings.
 These range from poetry walks through exhibitions and talks; to guided visits around local churches, Collingwood House, and the treasures of Morpeth Town Hall!

 GMDT ‘s co-ordination of HODs events across Morpeth and its surrounding area, sees our community taking an active part in animating local spaces to highlight the importance of our heritage and its part in local life.
 Some typical events are described below: